cloudevents/spec/cloudevents/extensions/opcua.md

 ### recordedtime

-Attribute as defined by [recordedtime extension](./recordedtime.md) MUST be present in all OPC UA enabled CloudEvents to determine the latency between event publisher towards consumer.
+Attribute as defined by [recordedtime extension](./recordedtime.md) to determine the latency between event publisher towards consumer.

 ## Attributes